Schoolshistory.org.uk – History Teachers’ Resources, Revision Notes, History News and more…

 The site contains narrative history based largely on the contents of GCSE specifications in the United Kingdom.
 Alongside this content is a range of teachers’ resources.
 Students can access our revision guides, notes and activities for 1-9 GCSE History.
 Resources and narrative sections are being added to all the time, so please check back or like us on facebook to get daily history news and resources.

-Prize Draw – The British Empire
+GCSE History Student Guide – The British Empire

 Our latest additions are new materials for the First World War section.
 Some pages have been rewritten, others are entirely new.